FloLecorvaisier/pertussis-prn-invasion/README.md

     Where `x`, `y`, `z` and `prop` are the model parameters and `nrep` is the number of simulations.

-    The outputs of this script can be found in the `precision-analyzes-2.zip` archive in thisXXX Zenodo record.
+    The outputs of this script can be found in the `precision-analyzes-2.zip` archive in [this](https://doi.org/10.5281/zenodo.17078285) Zenodo record.

 -   `6c-bash-bayesian-1.R`: This script creates and runs the SLURM jobs to run the first precision analysis.
 It is not recommended to run these scripts without a powerful computer cluster available.